alastria/alastria-identity-schemas/AlastriaID/VerifiableAttestation/2022-11/README.md

     <td>array&ltstring (URI)&gt</td>
     <td>
         JSON-LD contexts define terminology and identifiers for data to enable different systems, which exchange data, to “understand” each other by using the same terminology.<br><br>
-        The content of this property must be an ordered set where the first item is a URI with the value: <a href="https://www.w3.org/2018/credentials/v1">"https://www.w3.org/2018/credentials/v1"</a> (“base context”).
+        The content of this property must be an ordered set where the first item is a URI with the value: <a href="https://www.w3.org/2018/credentials/v1">"https://www.w3.org/2018/credentials/v1"</a> (“base context”).<br>
+        The types stated in the "type" field MUST go from more abstract to more concrete, being "VerifiableCredential" the first type for all credentials.
+This is not explicitly stated by EBSI but it's useful in order to know the concrete type for each credential.
     </td>
   </tr>